We believe U.S. workers have a right toPsychologically safe workplaceswhere our mental health is a priority.

 Career sabotage, including removal of responsibilities

-The employer fails to alter the employee’s work environment.
+The employer fails to alter the employee’s unsafe work environment.
 The employer doesn’t remove the stressor.
 The emboldened bully continues to abuse the target without consequence or deterrent.
 The complaint process is unnecessarily prolonged.

 The unsuspecting employee voluntarily leaves, dies, or is fired, succumbing to the silent killer stress of the work environment.
 There is significant physical, mental, and emotional injury as well as severe economic harm.
 Game over.
 The bully wins.
 Her perceived competition is gone.
 The employer wins.
 Their perceived threat of liability is gone.
 The unsuspecting employee had done nothing to provoke either.